Quantum Anomaly Detection with a Spin Processor in Diamond

-In this work, we report an experimental demonstration of the PCA-based quantum anomaly detection (QAD) with a hybrid spin system in diamond at ambient conditions.
-We apply the algorithm to an audio recognition problem to detect whether a new audio sample is similar to the pattern of previously given samples.
-Compared to classifying based on the Euclidean distance, our implementation can learn the distribution of the training samples in the feature space.
-As a result, the error rate of our scheme reaches a minimum of 15.4\%, which is 55.6\% lower than classifying by only the Euclidean distance.
+In this work, we report an experimental demonstration of quantum anomaly detection (QAD) with a hybrid spin system in diamond at ambient conditions.
+By encoding classical data into the quantum processor, we apply the algorithm to an audio recognition problem as a full proof-of-principle demonstration of QAD.
+The quantum processor can calculate the inner products of multiple quantum samples in parallel and then use the results to identify whether a new audio sample is similar to the pattern of previously given samples.
+After learning the distribution of the training samples in the feature space, our quantum processor can efficiently classify the test samples with a minimum error rate of 15.4\%.